Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/subdividing/bevel.rst

 .. seealso:: Bevel Modifier

    The :doc:`Bevel Modifier </modeling/modifiers/generate/bevel>`
-   is a non destructive alternative to the bevel tool.
+   is a non destructive alternative to the Bevel tool.